hngyen/CareerDrive/README.md

 ## What it does

-CareerDrive is a full-stack job application tracker built for active job seekers.
-Paste a job description and Gemini AI parses it instantly — extracting the company, role, and evaluating your fit against your saved skills and experience profile.
-Each application gets a match score out of 10, a breakdown of strengths and gaps, and is stored with full CRUD support.
-A funnel dashboard tracks your application pipeline, and every AI inference is logged with token count, latency, and estimated cost.
+CareerDrive is a full-stack job application tracker built for active job seekers, tailored for the tech industry.
+Paste a job description and Gemini AI parses it instantly — extracting the company and role whilst evaluating your fit against your saved skills and experience profile.
+Each application receives a match percentage, a breakdown of strengths and gaps and is stored with full CRUD support.
+A funnel dashboard tracks your application pipeline and every AI inference is logged with token count, latency, and estimated cost.

 ---

 ## Features

 - **AI job parser** — paste a job description, auto-fills company, role, and notes via Gemini API
-- **Role-fit scoring** — match score (0–10) with pros and cons evaluated against your saved profile
+- **Role-fit scoring** — match percentage with pros and cons evaluated against your saved profile
-- **Application tracking** — create, update, and delete applications with status tracking (Applied, Interviewing, Offered, Rejected)
+- **Application tracking** — create, update, delete and filter applications with status tracking (Applied, Interviewing, Offered, Rejected)
 - **Application funnel** — visual progress bar showing pipeline conversion across statuses
 - **LLM ops dashboard** — every inference logged with token usage, API latency, and estimated cost in USD
 - **Google OAuth** — one-click sign in via Supabase Auth